Katy Car Accident Lawyer

 - Will your lawyer charge a retainer fee?
-How much of a retainer?
+How much?

 - Will you need to pay anything if you fail to get a settlement or win a judgment?

 - Will you need to pay expenses?
-What expenses will you need to pay?
-Can you get an estimate of potential expenses?
+If so, can you get an estimate of potential expenses?
 Will you need to pay those expenses even if you lose and receive no compensation?

-Usually, your own insurance company will pay your actual expenses, including medical fees, property damages, and lost wages, even if you are at fault for the accident (albeit within your coverage limits).
-To recover more generally requires showing—either at trial or sufficiently to convince the other driver’s insurance company—that the other driver was at fault.
-That can open the door to recovering damages beyond actual expenses.
-This can include compensation for pain and suffering, emotional distress, and future damages, such as for ongoing care.
-Asking the above questions can help you determine whether that is possible, and if so what it will cost you.
+Usually, your own insurance company will pay your actual expenses within your coverage limits—including medical fees, property damages, and lost wages—even if you are at fault for the accident.
+To recover more, you’ll need to prove that the other driver was at fault.
+This can open the door to recovering damages beyond actual expenses, including compensation for pain and suffering, emotional distress, future damages, and ongoing care.

 If You Suffered a Traffic Accident Injury in the Katy Area, the Attorneys of Stewart J. Guss, Attorney at Law, Can Help

-If a traffic accident injured you in the Katy, Texas area, consult with a Katy personal injury lawyer as quickly as possible to explore your options.
-For a free case evaluation to see if Texas law entitles you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Attorney at Law, at 800-898-4877, or send us an email through our online contact form.
-Remember, you pay nothing at the time we take your case, and you pay us nothing unless and until we’ve won recovery for your damages.
+If a traffic accident injured you in the Katy, Texas area, consult with a Katy personal injury lawyer as quickly as possible.
+For a free case evaluation, call 800-898-4877, or send us an email through our online contact form.

 See what other clients are saying: